grycap/oscar/docs/minio-bucket-replication.md

 # MinIO bucket replication

-There could be an scenario where you have two OSCAR clusters sharing data and the connection gets lost, so the data generated on the first cluster during the desconection time would get lost as well.
+In scenarios where you have two linked OSCAR clusters as part of the same workflow defined in [FDL](https://docs.oscar.grycap.net/fdl/), temporary network disconnections cause that data generated on the first cluster during the disconnection time is lost as well.

-In order to resolve this scenario we propose the use of replicated buckets on MinIO.
-With this approach you can have two buckets synchronized on different clusters that, in a case where the connection is lost, will be re-synchronized when it is restored.
+To resolve this scenario we propose the use of replicated buckets on MinIO.
+With this approach, you can have two buckets synchronized on different OSCAR clusters so that, if the connection is lost, they will be re-synchronized when the connection is restored.

-You can see an example of this scenario on the following diagram, where you have two MinIO instances (each one on a different cluster), and the output of the execution of *service_x* on the source serves as input for the function of *service_y* on the remote cluster.
+An example of this scenario is shown on the following diagram, where there are two MinIO instances (each one on a different OSCAR cluster), and the output of the execution of *service_x* on the source serves as input for the *service_y* on the remote cluster.

 ![minio-replication-diagram](images/minio-bucket-replication/minio-replication-diagram.png)

-Here is in more detail the dataflow between buckets:
+Here is in more detail the data flow between the buckets:

 **MinIO instance source**
-- `input`: receives some data and triggers the execution of the *service_x* function.
+- `input`: receives data and triggers the execution of OSCAR *service_x*.
-- `intermediate`: the output of the previous execution is stored on this bucket and synchronized with the intermediate bucket on the remote instance.
+- `intermediate`: the output files from *service_x* are stored on this bucket and synchronized with the intermediate bucket on the remote instance.

 **MinIO instance remote**
-- `intermediate`: the synchronized bucket that stores the replicated data and triggers the service function over them.
+- `intermediate`: the synchronized bucket that stores the replicated data and triggers OSCAR *service_y*.
-- `output`: stores the output of the previous execution.
+- `output`: stores the output files of *service_y*.

 ### Considerations

-When you create the service on the remote OSCAR cluster, the `intermediate` bucket that is both the replica and input of the service function, will have the webhook event for PUT actions enabled so it can be used as trigger for the function.
+When you create the service on the remote OSCAR cluster, the `intermediate` bucket which is both the replica and input of the OSCAR service will have the webhook event for PUT actions enabled so it can trigger the OSCAR service.

-Because, as explained below on [Event handling on replication events](#Event-handling-on-replication-events), there are some specific events for replicated buckets, it is important to delete this event webhook so you don't get both events everytime.
+Because, as explained below on [Event handling on replication events](#Event-handling-on-replication-events), there are some specific events for replicated buckets, it is important to delete this event webhook to avoid getting both events every time.

 ```bash!
 mc event remove originminio/intermediate arn:aws:sqs::intermediate:webhook --event put